panzerdp/dmitripavlutin.com/content/posts/049-map-vs-object/index.md

 Object.keys(names); // => ['1', '2']
 ```

 The numbers `1` and `2` are keys in `names` object.
-Later, when the object's keys are accessed,  turns out the numbers were converted to strings.
+Later, when the object's keys are accessed, it turns out the numbers were converted to strings.

-JavaScript implicitly converts plain object's keys to strings.
-That's tricky because you lose the consistency of the types (what you put is what exactly you'll extract later).
+Implicit conversion of keys is tricky because you lose the consistency of the types.

-A lot of plain object's issues (including keys to string conversion, impossibility to use objects as keys) are solved by [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object.
+A lot of plain object's issues (keys to string conversion, impossibility to use objects like keys, etc) are solved by [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) object.
 This post describes the use cases when it's better to use maps instead of plain objects.

 ## 1. The map accepts any key type

 As presented above, if the object's key is not a string or symbol, JavaScript implicitly transforms it into a string.

 Contrary, the map accepts keys of any type: strings, numbers, boolean, symbols.
-Moreover the map preserves the type of the key, avoiding any implicit conversion of types.
+Moreover, the map preserves the type of key, skipping implicit conversion.
 That's the main benefit of a map over a plain JavaScript object.

 For example, if you use a number as a key inside a map, it will remain a number: